 Today Sophia University is a major teaching and research university with 12,000 students, and teaching staff of 1,000 encompassing dozens of nationalities.
-The undergraduate program is highly competitive with about 25,000 students vying for 2,000 positions every year.
-Graduate education at Sophia has been recognized for excellence by the Ministry of Education, Culture, Sports, Science and Technology-Japan (MEXT) through Center of Excellence and Attractive Graduate Education awards.
+Graduate education at Sophia has been recognized for excellence by the Ministry of Education, Culture, Sports, Science and Technology-Japan (MEXT) through several government-supported projects and awards.
 Advanced research and study is based in the numerous graduate programs and research institutes, and supported by a central and specialized libraries.
 Located in Tokyo's Chiyoda district near the National Diet and Imperial Palace, Sophia is easily accessible by train and subway.